Deploy Inference Workloads with NVIDIA NIM

 Use the Tokens API with:

-grantType: passwordfor specific users or groupsgrantType: client_credentialsfor applications and user applications
+grantType: passwordfor specific users or groupsgrantType: client_credentialsfor service accounts and user access keys

 Use the obtained token to make API calls to the inference serving endpoint.
 For example: